mddanishyusuf/apicoding/src/docs-pages/airtable-api-getting-started.md

 ## Prerequisites

 - <b>Base ID</b> - Go here https://airtable.com/api and select your airtable base then you can find the base ID in URL & It begins with `app`.
-Ex: https://airtable.com/appofMoPxdu7iQ7hf/api/docs
+Ex: <a href="https://airtable.com/appRFfnDh8USooWYE/api/docs" target="_blank" rel="noopener">https://airtable.com/appRFfnDh8USooWYE/api/docs</a>
 - <b>Table Name</b> - Name of the table in your Airtable Base
 - <b>API Key</b> - You can get your Airtable API key here https://airtable.com/account